How much does a contractor bond cost in Nebraska?

 - Class E - contractors who do roofing, siding, window and deck installations

-- apply for the appropriate class of license (listed above)
+- Apply for appropriate license class

-- pay the required licensing fee
+- Pay required licensing fee

-- obtain the appropriate amount of insurance coverage
+- obtain adequate insurance

-Check out the City of Omaha’s Planning Department, Permits and Inspections Division website here.
+For more licensing information, check out the City of Omaha’s Planning Department, Permits and Inspections Division website here.

 Read the full text of the Farm Labor Contractors Act here.

-- be of good character, competence and reliability
+- Demonstrate good character, competence, and reliability

-- pay all required fees
+- Pay all required fees